umdenes100/MachineLearningPilot/README.md

 8. Type `chmod +x ./docker_dli_setup.sh` and press enter to make the script runnable
 9. Then, type the name of the file, `./docker_dli_setup.sh` and press enter to run the script.
 10. Your docker should now be setup for the 3 ML Pilot sections (0101, 0201, 0501), a test section for testing/debugging (9999).
 You can check this using `ls` and `cd`.
 There should also be 4 scripts, 1 for each section and 1 that will be used for access of all sections at once.
-11. Optional: Put images on thumb drive, type `cp -r [DIRECTORY OF DRIVE]/images/ ./ML-exp-enes100/` and press enter (do this after everything else)
+11. Optional: Put images on thumb drive, type `cp -r [DIRECTORY OF DRIVE]/images/ ./ML-exp-enes100/sec####` for each section and press enter (do this after everything else)

 ### Debugging
 If there is a mounting error with the thumb drive you plug in: